 In October 1956, France, Israel and Britain agreed on the Protocol of Sèvres: Israel would invade, providing Britain and France with a fabricated casus belli of invading as supposed peacemakers.

 They would occupy the canal, ostensibly to guarantee the free passage of shipping.

 Prime Minister Anthony Eden ordered all evidence of the plot destroyed, and both he and his foreign minister, Selwyn Lloyd, told the House of Commons that “there was no prior agreement” with Israel.
 But the details were leaked, causing international outrage.

 “I’ve just never seen great powers make such a complete mess and botch of things,” he said at the time.
 “I think that Britain and France have made a terrible mistake.”

-Eisenhower wanted to be know as a “peace” president, and knew voters wouldn’t thank him for embroiling them in foreign affairs they had no direct link to.
+Eisenhower wanted to be known as a “peace” president, and knew voters wouldn’t thank him for embroiling them in foreign affairs they had no direct link to.
 He was also motivated by an anti-imperialist attitude.

 Intensifying his scepticism was a fear that any British and French bullying of Egypt might drive Arabs, Asians and Africans towards the communist camp.

 Eisenhower pressured the IMF to withhold emergency loans to the UK unless they called off the invasion.